Lineup Magic - Captain's Reference

 I'm a new captain — how do I find out what skill levels my players currently have?

 Your weekly scoresheets list every rostered player's current skill level.
 You can also access skill level information through the APA Member Services App and at poolplayers.com using your member login.
-When in doubt, call your Local League Management; confirming skill levels before a match is part of good captain practice, especially for players who are new to your roster or returning after time away.
+When in doubt, call your Local League Management; confirming skill levels before a match is part of good captain practice.

 Does the APA skill level system work the same in TAP leagues?